IE 11 is not supported. For an optimal experience visit our site on another browser.

 • Dr. Marisa Garshick, MD, is a board-certified NYC-based dermatologist who specializes in both cosmetic and medical dermatology.
 Her services include treatments for acne, eczema, hyperhidrosis, signs of aging, skin tags, vitiligo and more.

-• Dr. Michelle Henry, MD, is a board-certified dermatologist and dermatologic surgeon based in New York City.
+• Dr. Michelle Henry, is a board-certified dermatologist and dermatologic surgeon based in New York City.
 She specializes in skin rejuvenation, skin of color, high-risk skin cancer treatments and more.
 She is also the Consulting U.S. Dermatologist for Kiehl’s.

 • Dr. Debra Jaliman, MD, is a board-certified NYC dermatologist and author of the book, “Skin Rules: Trade Secrets from a Top New York Dermatologist," by St. Martin’s Press.
 Her private practice focuses on general and cosmetic dermatology.